-This force had its beginning in 1922 when the Royal Australian Navy received approval to recruit a network of unpaid, carefully selected civilians, including merchants, missionaries, planters and public servants who were living or working on or near the coast of the northern mainland of Australia and the islands to our north.
-The network was established for the purpose of reporting in war time, any unusual or suspicious happenings along the coast.
+The Coast Watchers force had its beginning in 1922 when the Royal Australian Navy received approval to recruit a network of unpaid, carefully selected civilians, including merchants, missionaries, planters and public servants who were living or working on or near the coast of the northern mainland of Australia and the islands to our north.
+The network was established for the purpose of reporting in wartime, any unusual or suspicious happenings along the coast.
 Initially the headquarters were in Rabaul.

 When Japan began its move southward in January 1942, the network was enlarged.
 More people with local knowledge were recruited as well as personnel from the Australian armed forces.
 Such men were Lieutenants Jack Read and Paul Mason who, from their positions on Bougainville, were able to alert the US forces at Guadalcanal, when Japanese aircraft and ships were heading south to the American positions.